-If you’re going to call a prospect, just call them.
-If you’re going to email first, send an email.
+If you’re going to call a prospect first, just call them.
+If you’re going to email before you call, send an email.
 Either of these avenues is acceptable.
 What’s not is sending an email to warn your prospect that you’re going to call them.
 Just do it.

 The worst part about this line is that it leaves me with no idea why this salesperson is writing (or going to call) me.
 He didn’t personalize the email to me in any way.
 He did not do any research on me.
 He made no attempt to build any type of personal connection.